N-A-D/Rift/README.md

 Entity Component Systems are broken up into three parts:
 1. Entities:   Objects whose state is defined by its components.
 1. Components: Blocks of data that individually describe some aspect of an entity.
-1. Systems:    Operations that transform an entity's state.
+1. Systems:    Operators that transform entity states en masse.

 For more information about entity component systems and component based design in general, check out these links:
 [Wikipedia](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system)